reednel/Blog/2022-09-00-An-Introducton-to-RSA-Encryption.md

 ---

-### Overview
+## Overview

 Encryption is all about encoding information with the end of limiting (meaningful) access to it.
 Usually when we're talking about encryption/decryption, it's in the context of an outgoing/incoming message.
 You use encryption dozens or hundreds of times a day without ever having to think about it.
-Every credit card swipe every iMessage, every HTTPS visit, and every packet sent to your wireless headphones is encrypted.
+Every credit card swipe, every iMessage, every HTTPS visit, and every packet sent to your wireless headphones is encrypted.
 Anyone intercepting your data while it's in motion is only reading garbage (so long as they can't decrypt it).

-RSA is a public-key encryption algorithm developed at MIT in the 70's[^2] by researchers Rivest, Shamir, and Adleman (hence, RSA).
+RSA is an encryption algorithm developed at MIT in the 70's[^2] by researchers Rivest, Shamir, and Adleman (hence, RSA).
 It's simple enough to understand, but it's very secure.
 Despite its age, RSA remains one of the most widely used public-key encryption schemes.
-"Public-key" isn't some throwaway phrase, it's integral to the description of RSA, and it describes a very significant class of ciphersystems in Cryptogrphy.
+"Public-key" isn't some throwaway phrase, it's integral to the description of RSA, and it describes a very significant class of ciphersystems in Cryptography.
 To build context for this concept and for RSA, we'll first look at a more traditional class of systems.

 #### A Bit About Modular Arithmetic

-The modulus operator gives the remainder of an integer division.
+The modulus operator returns the remainder of an integer division.
 For example, $5 \text{ mod } 3 = 2$.
 Equivalently, we say $5 \equiv 2 (\text{mod } 3)$, "five is congruent to two, mod three". $\mathbb{Z}$ denotes the set of integers, and $\mathbb{Z}_n$ denotes the set of integers modulo $n$, i.e. $\{0, 1, 2, ..., n-1\}$.

-### Traditional Ciphersystems
+## Traditional Ciphersystems

 A ciphersystem $(P, C, K, e, d)$ is defined with the following components:
 $P = $ a set of plaintexts